AnthonyVadala/Bokagha.github.io/_posts/2018-10-08-How to Remove Commit History From GitHub.md

 excerpt_separator: <!--more-->
 ---

-To begin, open your terminal and `cd` to your project's directory.
+To begin, open your terminal and `cd` to your project directory.

 ## Steps
 **Check out to a temporary branch**